cristgerez/tibber/README.md

 pip install -r requirements.txt
 ```

-- Add database config to a jason in the root of the folder:
+- Add database config to a jason called db_config.json in the root of the folder:
 ```json
 {
   "dbname": "dbname",